"Mad" Mike Whiddett

-Michael Whiddett (born 1981) also known as "Mad Mike", is a New Zealand drifting racer.
+Michael Brandon Whiddett (born 10 January 1981) also known as "Mad Mike", is a New Zealand drifting racer.
 He is sponsored by Red Bull.
 Whiddett has also raced motocross from the age of six and placed second at the New Zealand 1997 Pro junior 85cc Motocross Champs.

 Car history

 Whiddett has a strong relationship with Mazda and has been drifting in Mazda engines since he started in 2007 in a Mazda RX-7.
 His cars have all been named in a similar way including: